Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

     * `Evolution of the globin gene superfamily in vertebrates <https://doi.org/10.1093/molbev/msr207>`__ (note Figure 1).
     * `Evolutionary Innovations in Hemoglobin-Oxygen Transport <https://doi.org/10.1152/physiol.00060.2015>`__ (note Figures 1 and 3).

+.. admonition:: Exercise 6.2
+    :class: exercise

+Once a set of suitable orthologs has been identified, phylogenies can be inferred to address biological questions.
+In this exercise, you will explore the evolution of marine mammals.

+Please upload the protein sequences of the tumor supressor gene p53 from several mammals, including many mammals you will be familiar with, to NGPhylogeny according to exercise 6.1.
+The protein sequences in FASTA format can be found at: ``/nfs/course/551-0132-00L/6_Phylogenetics/p53.marine.mammals.faa``.
+A table that maps protein identifiers, common names and scientific names is provided here: ``/nfs/course/551-0132-00L/6_Phylogenetics/p53.meta.tsv``.

+The output tree can be exported to iTOL for visualization.
+Within iTOL, there is a useful feature to translate the protein identifiers into scientific species names.
+To do this, click on the "Advanced" tab on the control panel, click on "Assign taxonomy" and follow the instructions.
+Root the tree at its midpoint (Advanced->Other functions->Midpoint root).

+    * Q1: Have mammals evolved to inhabit the marine environment once or on multiple occasions?

+    .. hidden-code-block:: bash

+    The phylogeny strongly suggests that mammals have evolved to inhabit the marine environment on multiple independent occasions.
+Cetaceans (whales, dolphins and porpoises) and sirenians (manatees and dugongs) emerged during the Eocene epoch through diversification from the Cetartiodactyla and Afrotheria, respectively.
+Pinnipeds (seals, sea lions and walruses) emerged approximately 20 million years later during the Miocene from within the Carnivora.

+    * Q2: Are whales more closely related to cows or to elephants?

+    Whales are more closely related to cows than to elephants.

+    * Q3: Are walrusses more closely related to dogs or pigs?

+    Walrusses are closely related to seals and sea lions, which share more recent ancestry with dogs than with pigs.

+    * Q4: Are manatees more closely related to elephants or dolphins?

+    Although manatees and dolphins live in the ocean, their ancestors have evolved to inhabit the marine environment independently.
+Manatees are more closely related to elephants than dolphins.

+Further reading:

+    * `Convergent evolution of the genomes of marine mammals <https://www.nature.com/articles/ng.3198>`__ (note Figure 1).

 Homework
 --------

-.. admonition:: Homework
+.. admonition:: Homework 6
         :class: homework

         The homework for this week consists of two parts and should prepare you for an extended discussion in week 7.
 In addition to improving your practical skills, the emphasis is on applying what you have learned to formulate and test biologically relevant hypotheses.

         In part 1, you will perform analyses to obtain an overview on the evolution of SARS-CoV2 viruses at different levels of phylogenetic resolution (genus, species, variant).

         In part 2, you will use basic UNIX commands to re-format and parse data files that will allow you to get some insights into the selective pressure on some of the proteins encoded by the SARS-CoV-2 virus.

+.. admonition:: Feedback
+          :class: homework

+          Please consider giving us feedback on this week's lecture and OLM via `Moodle <https://moodle-app2.let.ethz.ch/mod/feedback/view.php?id=731766&forceview=1>`__.